OCR – MEI

 Who is the staff contact for Further Mathematics?

-Mrs Cowey is Head of KS5 for Maths with Mr Hollindale.
+Mr Hollindale, Miss Le Brun, Mr Burton, Miss Filgate and Miss Stone are all available for Further Mathematics.
 As class sizes are often very small, some of the teaching may take place through interactive classrooms with the Oxford Further Mathematics Network.

 Students all sit formal mocks in January during both Y12 and Y13.
-Y12 maths students sit a C1 paper, Y12 further maths sit M1, Y13 maths sit C3 and further maths sit S2.
+Y12 maths students sit a partial Pure paper, Y12 further maths sit a partial Further Pure paper, Y13 maths sit C3 and a re-take paper of their choice from Y12.

 Throughout the year all maths students complete chapter reviews after each chapter is complete in each module.
-These consist of 4-6 past paper questions on the topic which are assessed by the class teacher, graded and given an ALPS temperature in line with the whole 6th Form.
+These consist of 4-6 past paper questions on the topic which are assessed by the class teacher, graded and written and verbal feedback provided.
 Results from chapter reviews aid teachers to accurately report on progress to both students and parents.

 In the run up to the completion of each module a booklet of all past papers are provided for students to work through independently and at times be set a homework.
 These can then be marked using either mark schemes independently, or with model answers in class.
 Students are encouraged to use these as one of their main sources of revision in the build up to the final module exams.